 38. A lively street market for more than 100 years and on all days but for Sunday, the Albert Cuyp Market has attracted locals and tourists for years.
 Enjoy and don't forget to visit the shops behind the market stall and definitely keep an eye on your belongings, as unfortunately pickpockets thrive here.

 View To A Kill Mamas

-36. The best way to discover Amsterdam and the weird Dutch habit of leaving the curtains open is on a boat on the canals.
+40. The best way to discover Amsterdam and the benefit from the local habit of leaving the curtains open is a boat tour on the canals.
 Take a tourist cruise, or rent your own.

 Even if your guests just have a 4-hour layover (or you have a couple of child-free hours) there are plenty of options available.
 Enjoy!